Flank/flank-dashboard/docs/09_firebase_deployment.md

 3. Press the `Google` item in the `Sign-in providers` table.
 4. Enable the `Email/Password` sign-in method using the toggle in the opened menu.
 5. Expand `Web SDK Configuration` panel in the opened menu and copy `Web client ID`, and press `Save` to save configurations.
-6. Open `web/index.html` and replace `content` of `meta` tag with `name="google-signin-client_id"` with the value from the clipboard.
+6. Open `metrics/web/web/metric_config.js` and replace `this.googleSignInClientId =  "$GOOGLE_SIGN_IN_CLIENT_ID";` with your OAuth Client ID.

-Once the Google sign-in option is enabled, you should populate the Authorized JavaScript origins with your URLs so you can use the Google sign-in within applications hosted by these URLs.
+Once the Google sign-in option is enabled it should work out of the box on default hosting domain.
+If you would like to add additional domains you should populate the `Authorized JavaScript origins` with URLs related to these domains.
 Consider the following steps:

 1. Open the [Google Cloud Platform](https://console.cloud.google.com/home/dashboard) and select your project in the top left corner.
 2. Open the side menu and go to the `APIs & Services` section.